-The BL4S detectors

-Scintillation counter

-A scintillator is a material that produces scintillation light, a property of luminescence, when excited by ionizing radiation.
+The BL4S detectors Scintillation counter A scintillator is a material that produces scintillation light, a property of luminescence, when excited by ionizing radiation9.
 Luminescent materials, when struck by an incoming charged particle, absorb some of the particle's energy and scintillate, i.e. re-emit, the absorbed energy in the form of light.
 A scintillation counter is obtained when a scintillator slab is connected to an electronic light sensor, in our case a sensitive Photomultiplier tube.
 Photomultiplier tubes absorb the light emitted by the scintillator and re-emit it in the form of electrons, via the photoelectric effect.
 The subsequent multiplication of these photoelectrons results in an amplified, electrical pulse that can be analyzed; yielding meaningful information about the particle that originally struck the scintillator.

-Two scintillators are part of the fixed setup of the beam line.
-Several additional scintillators are available for installation in the experiment.
+Several scintillators are available for installation in the experiment.
 The scintillators can be used for counting particles or for setting up the trigger logic.
 Fast scintillators can be used for timing the particles (i.e. measuring the time it takes for a particle to travel from one scintillator to another).

-Delay Wire Chamber (DWC) / Tracking chamber

-The Delay Wire Chamber (DWC) is a multi-wire chamber that can give the coordinates of the position of a particle that passed through the detector.
+Halo counter The halo counter is formed by a specific arrangement of one or more scintillators and is defined by how these scintillators are used.
+For example, a set of 4 scintillators that form a hole around the beam passage (Figure 4) or a single scintillator with a hole.
+Its purpose is to identify particles that are too far away from the beam axis.
+While a collimator immediately filters the beam by rejecting particles with a larger angle, the halo counter identifies them and thus makes it possible to choose to either reject or flag them.
+This is useful, e.g. for flagging particles that interacted with a certain absorber and underwent scattering.
+The opening of the BL4S halo counter with 4 scintillators can be adjusted between 1 cm and 15 cm.
+Delay Wire Chamber (DWC) / Tracking chamber The Delay Wire Chamber (DWC) is a multi-wire chamber that can give the coordinates of the position of a particle that passed through the detector.
 It uses an array of wires at high voltage connected to a delay line.
-The chamber is filled with gas (a mixture of argon and $CO_2$ ).
+The chamber is filled with gas (a mixture of argon and CO2).
 Any lonizing particle that passes through the chamber will ionize the atoms of the gas.
-The resulting ions and electrons are accelerated by an electric field across the chamber, causing a localized cascade of ionization.
-The signal from the wires builds up two electric waves in the delay line, one in each direction.
-By using a reference signal as a common start and measuring the time delays for the waves to reach each end of the delay line, the impact point -where the first ionizing took place- can be determined.

-The active area is $10 \text{ cm} \times 10 \text{ cm}$ and position resolutions of $200 \,\mu\text{m}$ - $300 \,\mu\text{m}$ can be achieved.
-The unit " $\mu\text{m}$ " represents a micrometer, one millionth of a meter.
-However, the chamber can measure only one particle inside a certain time window of approximately 100 ns.
-Three DWCs are available for the experiment, if required.

-&lt;sup>8You can watch a simple animation here: https://upload.wikimedia.org/wikipedia/commons/2/22/Scintillation\Detector.gif .
+The resulting ions and electrons are accelerated by an electric field https://upload.wikimedia.org/wikipedia/commons/2/22/Scintillation Detector.gif.
+9You can watch a simple animation here:

+Figure 4: A Halo counter.